CPS 721: An Introduction

 - the T.A. observed the student actively participating in discussion,

-solving questions in polls, and
+solving questions from the quiz, and

 provided a family name and a student number.

-from the labs will be posted.
-The student who missed a lab
+No notes from the labs will be posted.

-should try to solve independently the exercises given during
+The student who missed a lab should try to solve independently the exercises

-the lab time and verify the solutions with the T.A., or with peers in class.
+given during the lab time and verify the solutions with the T.A., or with peers in class.

 -